wp-plugins/jonradio-current-year-and-copyright-shortcodes/readme.txt

 For example, if you are continually refining an older article that you want to copyright on a WordPress Page, you could put the following at the bottom of the page:
 `[c] 1997-[y] John Smith`
-Assuming it is currently the year 2012, that would display as:
+Assuming it is currently the year 2014, that would display as:

-&copy; 1997-2012 John Smith
+&copy; 1997-2014 John Smith

-In 2013, it would automatically display as &copy; 1997-2013 John Smith without anyone having to edit the Page.
+In 2015, it would automatically display as &copy; 1997-2015 John Smith without anyone having to edit the Page.

-IMPORTANT USAGE NOTE:  WordPress does not currently support the use of two Shortcodes in a row on a Page or Post.
-In other words, `[c][y]` WILL NOT WORK!
-As of this writing (June 24, 2012), the WordPress Development Team has this issue scheduled for resolution in a "Future Release", a state it has remained in for the last 20 months.
+IMPORTANT USAGE NOTE:  Older versions of WordPress did not support the use of two Shortcodes in a row on a Page or Post.
+In other words, `[c][y]` did not write.
 That is why the `[cy]` Shortcode has been provided.

 == Installation ==